-The trail to Nymph, Dream and Emerald Lakes is accessed from the Bear Lake Trailhead in Rocky Mountain National Park.
+Nymph, Dream and Emerald Lakes is accessed from the Bear Lake Trailhead in Rocky Mountain National Park.

 Directions: Bear Lake is located at the end of Bear Lake Road in Rocky Mountain National Park.
 From Estes Park, take the Beaver Meadows Entrance Station entrance into the park.
 There is a fee to enter the park through this entrance.